This Creamy Chicken Noodle Skillet is a family friendly dinner that can be made in under 20 minutes all in one pan!

 First thought, pasta.
 Who doesn’t like pasta?
 Second thought, veggies.
 I have to have veggies with every meal to make myself feel better about life.
 Third thought, protein.
 If the meal doesn’t have protein in it my husband doesn’t consider it a meal.
 I know he’s not a kid (or is he?), but I didn’t want him whining either (ha, he never would…I kid).

 Ta da!
 Chicken Noodle Skillet thingy.
 You start off with the trinity: celery, onion, carrots.
 It’s the base of most soups for a reason.
 It’s flavor and comfort.
 It’s the smell you remember from your mom’s kitchen.
 I couldn’t start this recipe without it.
 The beauty of this dish is it’s all cooked in one pan!
 One dish to do.
 Can I get an amen?
+And if you’re feeling ambitious and want to make your own noodles, that would be over the top amazing.

 - ¼ cup unsalted butter